 Colored pencils are easy to control and can give a nice vibrant color.
 They apply easily to wood and can be blended, layered, sometimes erased, and come in a variety of colors

 Stains add color and protection to your piece.
 They are trickier to apply and can be toxic to inhale, so follow all safety guidelines when using these.
 Water-based stains are less messy and easier to clean up after.
 Stains can get blotchy and uneven but using a wood conditioner prior to application can help with this issue.
 Be careful not to use too dark a color as this will make it harder to see your wood-burned lines.

 Markers are an easy way to color your piece.
 They come in a variety of colors and can also be layered and blended on the piece.

-Here’s the video I made while working on that project you see above:
+Here’s the video I made while working on the project you see above:

-I hope this has been helpful for you but If you have any questions or suggestions, please let me know through the comments below or send us an email at firstname.lastname@example.org
+I hope this has been helpful to you but If you have any questions or suggestions, please let me know through the comments below or send us an email at firstname.lastname@example.org